Springfield Armory has a new gun on the market: the XD-S 45.

 Shooting the XD-S

 In reality, the XD-S was incredibly comfortable to shoot.
 I never felt like the small compact frame was in danger of dislodging from my grip.
-In fact, I felt so comfortable with the recoil and trigger reset that I successfully shot a rapid fire double tap on steel at 15 yards.
-The XD-S was very fun to shoot, and accurate to boot.
+In fact, I felt so comfortable with the recoil and trigger reset that I successfully shot multiple strings of rapid-fire, double-tap on steel at 15 yards.
+The XD-S was very fun to shoot and accurate to boot.

 in the compact pistol arena.
-With a “pocket” pistol that can deliver 5+1 rounds of .45 ACP, it looks like shooters can have their cake and eat it too!
+With pocket pistol that can deliver 5+1 rounds of .45 ACP, it looks like shooters can have their cake and eat it too!

 Needless to say I was very impressed with the Springfield XD-S 45 and hope to add one to my collections soon.
 I hope this review has been helpful.
 Please leave any questions or comments in the section below.

 Additional XD-S Models